rubenerd/rubenerd.com/content/post/2017/marriage-equality.markdown

 ---
 title: "Marriage equality"
 date: "2017-09-19T09:41:20+10:00"
+abstract: "The Australian postal survey we don’t need."
 year: "2017"
-location: Sydney
-abstract: ""
-year: "2017"
-location: Sydney
 category: Thoughts
 tag:
+- australia
+- human-rights
+- politics
--
+- written-in-sydney
 ---
 I sent in my postal survey answer on Australian marriage equality this morning, because it's perfectly reasonable to "vote" on the rights of a minority!
 But the absurdity is just beginning.